skip to main content

 Any spend of CIL funding must fit within the usual powers of the town/parish council and their Powers of Competence.

-Where the infrastructure to be supported cannot be implemented by the town/parish council due to their powers of responsibility then this may still happen by agreeing for the money to remain / be passed back to the district council to be spent in accordance with the wishes of the local community.
+Where the infrastructure to be supported cannot be implemented by the town/parish council due to their powers of responsibility then this may still happen by agreeing for the money to remain/be passed back to the district council to be spent in accordance with the wishes of the local community.

-If a town/parish council has failed to spend CIL funds transferred to them within a period of 5 years from the date of initial receipt or has not applied the funds in accordance with the Regulations, then the district council can serve a notice on the town/ parish council requiring it to repay some or all of the receipts that had been transferred to them.
+If a town/parish council has failed to spend CIL funds transferred to them within a period of 5 years from the date of initial receipt or has not applied the funds in accordance with the Regulations, then the district council may serve a notice on the town/ parish council requiring it to repay some or all of the receipts that had been transferred to them.

-The district council is required to make payment in respect of CIL it receives from 1 April to 30 September to the town/ parish council by 28 October of that financial year and pay the CIL received from 1 October to 31 March by 28 April of the following financial year.
+The district council is required to make payment in respect of CIL it receives from 1 April to 30 September to the town/parish council by 28 October of that financial year and pay the CIL received from 1 October to 31 March by 28 April of the following financial year.

 To ensure transparency town/parish councils must publish each year by 31 December, in line with regulatory requirements, the previous financial year’s information on: